ESAVS Master of Advanced Studies (MAS) in Veterinary Medicine

 Examination: ECTS for coursework (5 ECTS per week) can be collected after passing an examination for each course.
 Examinations are taken twice a year.
 All exams are in the CASUS® format, a computerized automated examination system.
 Results are graded on a 0-20 scale (<10= fail, 10-12 = sufficient, 12-14 = fair, 14-16 = good, 16-18 = very good, 18-20 = excellent).
 The exam is passed when a grade of at least 10 is obtained.
 In case of an insufficient grade, the candidate can retake the exam at the next possible examination date (max.
 4 attempts).

 External coursework: Up to 5 ECTS of coursework (completed up to 5 years prior to enrolment) may be accumulated from courses taken outside of ESAVS.
-Such external courses must be of the equivalent content, duration, similarly high standard and examined by the external provider or ESAVS.
+Such external courses must be of the equivalent content, duration, similarly high standard and examined by the external provider.
 External courses with ECTS points assigned must be approved by the Program Director prior to presenting it to the postgraduate education committee (PGEC).
 It is recommended that participants wishing to select such courses should submit a detailed outline to ESAVS well before the enrolment as retrospective approval may not be given.
 Retrospective recognition of ESAVS courses: ESAVS courses taken in the 5 years prior to enrolment in the Master program are usually recognized.
 Courses taken more than 5 years ago can be submitted but are subject to the approval of the Program Director.
 Proof of participation (certificate of attendance) must be submitted with the application and a passing grade for the respective examinations must be obtained within the study period.

 Practical work and case log (Module III, 20 ECTS)